 Well if you’re someone looking for a lot of similar features to the Huawei P10, but for a cheaper price then you’re in luck!

-The Huawei P10 Lite sim free is incredible value for money, when you compare the specs to the likes of a mid-range Samsung device, it really does show how far Huawei has come.
+The Huawei P10 Lite sim free is an incredible value for money when you compare the specs to the likes of a mid-range Samsung device, it really does show how far Huawei has come.

 We were pleasantly surprised by the Huawei P10 Lite camera performance too, we found it to live up to our expectations and be capable of producing some stunning shots, that being said the video footage does lack a little.

 The Huawei P10 Lite battery life to strong too and will easily last you through a full day of usage.

 We hope you enjoyed our Huawei P10 Lite review as much as we did, and feel free to check out our other reviews on site too.

 You can also check out the best Huawei P10 Lite contract deals in the UK at the top of this post.

 - Dimension: 146.5 x 72 x 7.2mm (5.77 x 2.83 x 0.28 inches)